jaateixeira/ScrapLogGit2Net/README.md

 # ScrapLogGit2Net

 A toolset for mining and visualizing [Git](https://git-scm.com/) repositories with [Social Network Analysis](https://en.wikipedia.org/wiki/Social_network_analysis).
-ScrapLogGit2Net allows its users to scrape, model, and visualize social networks based on common source-code file edits for any given Git repository.
+ScrapLogGit2Net allows its users to scrape, model, and visualize social networks based on source-code file co-edits for any given Git repository.

 # ScrapLogGit2Net